|VOLUME IV. – No. 11.||FRIDAY, 30 NOVEMBER, 2018||PRICE: FREE|

 There are a number of conference events where IBM MQ will be featured in the coming months.
 Hopefully you’ll be able to sign up to one near you and obtain some MQ technical education.

-This months highlighted product information is a video which introduces the MQSCX product.
+This months highlighted product information is a video showing how to use the very powerful filters provided in MO71.

 IBM MQ Latest Maintenance